browserengineering/book/book/accessibility.md

 Keyboard navigation
 ===================

-Our browser is currently mouse-only.^[Except for scrolling.]
-This is problematic, because there are a number of reasons why users might want to use the keyboard to interact instead, such as physical inability, injury to the hand or arm from too much movement, or simply a power user that finds keyboards more efficient than mice.
+Our browser is currently mouse-only.^[Except for scrolling, which is keyboard-only.]
+This is problematic, because there are a number of reasons why users might want to use the keyboard to interact instead.
+Reasons such as physical inability, injury to the hand or arm from too much movement, or simply being a power user that finds keyboards more efficient than mice.

 Let's add keyboard equivalents to all of the mouse interactions.
 This includes browser chrome interactions such as the back button, typing a URL, or quitting the browser, as well as web page ones such as clicking on buttons, typing input, and navigating links.

-Most of these interactions are built on top of an expanded implementation of *focus*.
-We already have a `focus` property on each `Tab` (indicating whether an `input` element should be capturing keyboard input, and on the `Browser` to indicate if the browser chrome is doing so instead.
+Most of these interactions will be built on top of an expanded implementation of *focus*.
+We already have a `focus` property on each `Tab` indicating whether an `input` element should be capturing keyboard input, and on the `Browser` to indicate if the browser chrome is doing so instead.
 Let's expand on that notion to allow buttons and links to capture input as well.
 When one of them